mrange/benchmarksgame/src/mandelbrot/README.md

 # Understanding latency & throughput of assembly instructions

-When I checked the timings for the assembly instructions (opcodes) we are using we see there are two numbers listed for each (From [Intel Intrinsics Guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/)):
+When checking the timings for the assembly instructions (opcodes) we can see that there are two numbers listed for each (From [Intel Intrinsics Guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/)):

 | opcode            | Latency  | Throughput |
 | ----------------- | -------- | ---------- |